ecmwf/ecmwf-opendata/README.md

 ## Download examples

-### Download a single surface parameter at a single forecast step from ECMWF's 00UTC HRES forecast (Product Set I-i)
+### Download a single surface parameter at a single forecast step from ECMWF's 00UTC HRES forecast

 ```python
 from ecmwf.opendata import Client